CleverDynamics/CleverWMSDevicesSamples/README.md

 different means of extending Clever WMS Devices.

 ## MyFirstDeviceFunction - A simple device function to change an item description
+Works across all modern implementations of Clever WMS Devices, particularly in versions of Business Central where the interface object is not supported.

 This example shows how a simple function can be created by subscribing to the following events in session management: